-Most of the Anatolian Plateau lies at elevations above 1,640 ft (500 m).
+Most of the Anatolian Plateau lies at elevations above 1,640 foot (500 meter).
 This mountainous region lies at the center of the Arabian, African, Eurasian, Aegean and Turkish tectonic plates: the resulting landscape is dotted with volcanoes (today extinct) and regular earthquakes.
 The central plateau is composed of uplifted blocks and downfolded troughs filled by shallow salt lakes.
-Elevations on the plateau itself range from 1,980 to 3,960 ft (600 to 1,200 m).
-This increases to the east, where the two mountain ranges, the Taurus and Pontic, join to form the eastern highlands (including the highest mountain peaks in Turkey such as Mount Ararat).
+Elevations on the plateau itself range from 1,980 to 3,960 foot (600 to 1,200 meter).
+This increases to the east, where the 2 mountain ranges, the Taurus and Pontic, join to form the eastern highlands (including the highest mountain peaks in Turkey such as Mount Ararat).

 The plateau is mostly dry with a mixture of dark and desert soils.
 Summers here are hotter and drier than in the rest of Anatolia, but also colder and wetter in the winter, with temperatures averaging freezing and frequent heavy snows.
 The plateau is mostly covered in steppe, with short grasses, bushes and stunted willow trees.